Orange County SC Edges FC Tulsa 1-0 to Stay Atop the West

 - Orange County SC Edges FC Tulsa 1-0 to Stay Atop the West - Orange County SC

-- Roots off to Strongest Start in Club History Following 2-2 Draw at League Leaders Tampa Bay Rowdies - Oakland Roots SC

-- Lexington Sporting Club Downed by Rhode Island FC - Lexington SC
+- Sporting JAX Falls 1-0 to Detroit City FC in Hard-Fought Road Battle - Sporting Club Jacksonville

-- First-Half Explosion Powers Rhode Island FC to First Regular-Season Win, 3-1 at Lexington SC - Rhode Island FC
+- Open Cup Round of 32 Preview: Rhode Island FC at New England Revolution: April 14, 2026 - Rhode Island FC

-- Hartford Athletic Fall to El Paso Locomotive FC at Home - Hartford Athletic

-- Anderson Shines as Brooklyn Cruise to 3-0 Victory over Charleston Battery - Brooklyn FC
+- Markus Anderson Shines as Brooklyn FC Cruise to 3-0 Victory over Charleston - Brooklyn FC

-- Le Rouge Continues Strong Start with Dominant 1-0 Victory over Sporting Club Jacksonville - Detroit City FC

-- Game Information and Match Notes - SAFC vs. Miami FC - San Antonio FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.